MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 FROM cities;
 ```

-For LAG/LEAD with an offset of 1, the sum function will just remember the previous value if it exists, and `None` if it does not.
+For LAG with an offset of 1, the sum function will just remember the previous value if it exists, and `None` if it does not.
 (And we can have a similar one for LEAD.)
 This has the following properties:

 - It's associative.
 - It's not commutative, but that isn't a problem for Prefix Sum.